bcgov/social-sector-api-retry/docs/RFC.md

 To make sure this stop-gap solution is reliable, the server app needs to maintain its own [storage (0006)](https://github.com/bcgov/social-sector-api-retry/blob/dev/docs/decisions/0006-choose-a-database-solution.md) and [inbound/outbound queues (0008)](https://github.com/bcgov/social-sector-api-retry/blob/dev/docs/decisions/0008-choose-a-queuing-library.md).

-Note that the chosen queueing library uses Redis, which can persist to disk.
+Note that the chosen queueing library uses Redis 8.+ (on the AGPLv3 licence) which can persist to disk.
 We chose to [also keep a database (0009)](https://github.com/bcgov/social-sector-api-retry/blob/dev/docs/decisions/0009-use-both-a-database-and-cache-solution.md) for two reasons:

-1. To enforce separation of concerns
+1. Redis is designed for kilobyte-sized payloads and we expect the submissions we receive could be up to 5MB.

-2. Redis is not designed for larger files, like attachments
+1. Redis is designed for reconstructible data—the submissions we receive cannot be regenerated.
+A proper source-of-truth copy should be maintained until processing is successful.